Emer722/Portfolio/README.md

 df_Distribution_population_Region = df_Distribution_population_Region.drop(columns=['Region_Total', 'Updated_Quantity'])
 df_Distribution_population_Region['Quantity(10^3)'] = df_Distribution_population_Region['Quantity(10^3)'].round().astype(int)
 df_Distribution_population_Region = df_Distribution_population_Region.rename(columns = {4 : 'Race'})

+-- prob show the final cleaned table, the head of it.
+And explain how each field would be used for analysis.
 ```
 # The Analysis:
 Combining Python and Power BI this is how I approached each question: